What is satisfactory academic progress?

 To remain eligible for financial aid at the Carey Business School, students must demonstrate satisfactory progress toward their academic objectives, as measured by:

 - Minimum cumulative completion rate.
 Quantitatively, financial aid recipients must maintain a completion rate equal to or exceeding 67% of the courses attempted.
 After a probation period, students must maintain a 100% course completion rate.
+All courses in which a student is enrolled as of the 1st day of the term/session are considered attempted credits.
+Classes dropped/withdrawn after the term/session begins are considered attempted.
+This policy is separate from the add/drop registration policy for tuition refunds.

 Treatment of W, I, AU, F, S, P and X grades, no grade reported and repeated coursework